Suzan-Amer/reading-note/README.md

 #### It is good to be wise because it helps you to do your best, work hard, develop yourself and increase your experience

+### about me
+##### I love learning new things, developing my skills and trying everything out This helps me improve my work and do what is best for it to be unique

 [growth mindset](https://www.atlassian.com/blog/inside-atlassian/growth-mindset)